tyrantlink/plural/docs/docs/server-guide/config.md

 #### Adding Support for In-House Logging Bots
 See [Adding Logging Support](/third-party-applications/logging-support.md)

+### Force Include Tag
+When this option is enabled, it will override the `Include Tag in Member Name` option for all members in the server.

+This is useful for servers that want to force the tag to be included in all member names, regardless of the user's settings.

+This does **NOT** enforce that the user has a tag set.

 ### Logging
 This feature is currently not implemented and will respond with an error message.